Request submitted by the user and arrives in the Web API queue

 - etc

-Once an API slot is available and if all the QoS rules are met, the request will become "active" on the Web API level.
+Once an API slot is available and all the QoS rules are met, the request will become "active" on the Web API level.

 The request becomes active on Web API level